 Entry to Teaching for Graduates

-If you wish to apply for the Post Graduate Diploma in Education (PGDE) and already possess a relevant degree but do not have the course entry requirements (Higher English and Nat 5 Maths), this is the course for you.
+If you wish to apply for the Post Graduate Diploma in Education (PGDE) and already possess a relevant degree but do not have the course entry requirements (Higher English and Nat 5 Maths), this NQ Entry to Teaching for Graduates course is for you.

 What will I learn?

 - NC Comms/Lit 1 (Higher English ‘C’ equivalent)

 - A range of units covering aspects of learning, teaching and behaviour support

 Work Experience (to be arranged by student, with support from Glasgow Clyde College)

 Please note that due to the impact of COVID-19, this course will be delivered via a blended learning approach - which may include limited face-to-face learning on campus combined with remote learning off-campus and digital learning approaches.
 If and when delivery is taking place on-campus, there will be reduced student numbers and physical distancing measures in place.
 If you require any support in learning digitally please inform the Course Leader or Student Support team.

 - Nat 4 Maths at A/B or equivalent